marcus-downing/plugin-b/README.md

 It doesn't fill your plugins with lots of useless boilerplate.
 Use this tool to help you build lightweight, perfectly formed plugins, not bloated monsters.

+### Requirements

 Plugin b requires Node.js, and works best on a Unix, Linux or Mac OS platform.
 It expects at PHP 5.3+ and a reasonably modern version of WordPress.

+### A note on the use of namespaces

+PHP has a namespace problem.
+It's not uncommon for two authors to create functions with similar names, such as `get_css_url`, which won't work together.

+There are two traditional solutions to this: either you prefix all your functions with the same short code, eg `my_plugin_get_css_url()`, or you put your whole plugin in a single class and methods with `MyPlugin::get_css_url()` or `$pluginInstance->get_css_url()`.
+Many plugin-authoring guides will tell you to use a class as a container for your plugin, as a way of keeping your functions separate from the global namespace.
+I disagree, because a class is not the same thing as a namespace.
+A class should be used for logical elements which may be used multiple times, and which have connect data and behaviour.
+A namespace should be used to group together functions, classes, constants and other things that need to be isolated to prevent conflicts.

+I therefore opted when building this to use real PHP namespaces instead.
+This does have the serious effect of requiring you host your sites somewhere that has at least PHP 5.3, but since that version was released in 2009 and comes with a large number of other improvements such as anonymous functions, we feel its time is overdue.
+If your hosting company doesn't offer you PHP 5.3, urge them to upgrade or find a better place to host.

+When writing a plugin against this tool, you are expected to use your namespace throughout.
+You are still free to put your plugin in a class if you wish, but not required to.
+You should pick a namespace that won't conflict with any other plugins.

 ## Getting started